 - Instant Pot Pulled Pork

 Did you know commenting and rating recipes is one of the best ways you can support your favorite food bloggers?
-If you made this recipe, please click the stars below to comment and Rate this Recipe and/or share photos on social media using the hashtag #bowlofdelicious or tagging @bowlofdelicious!
+If you made this recipe or have a question, please click the stars below to comment and Rate this Recipe and/or share photos on social media using the hashtag #bowlofdelicious or tagging @bowlofdelicious!

 Instant Pot Barley